 - hollowed out with a small floral arrangement in them

-I get lots of email about chargers.
-Number one asked “charger question” is, “What do you do with them when dinner is served”.
+One question I often get concerning chargers is, “What do you do with them when dinner is served.”

-If the charger is really a placemat I leave it on the table but if it acting as a true charger use the solution above.
+If the charger is really a placemat, I leave it on the table, but if it acts as a true charger, use the solution above.

 Other fall chargers…